 Continue Menu Innovation.
 We continuously evolve our offering to keep our menu fresh and interesting.
 Our chef-led culinary innovation team leverages consumer research to maintain a keen awareness of emerging culinary trends, immerses themselves in the marketplace through frequent culinary inspiration tours and uses those experiences to develop a robust pipeline of exciting new recipes and menu offerings.
 We intend to drive continued incremental customer spending through our five highly-anticipated seasonal menus and the introduction of wholly new menu platforms similar to our introductions of Fresh Juices and Shareables.
-For fiscal 2019, % of customers purchased our seasonal menu, % purchased Fresh Juices and % purchased Shareables.
+For fiscal 2018, 8.9% of customers purchased items from our seasonal menu, 10.1% purchased Fresh Juices and 3.7% purchased Shareables.
+For fiscal 2019, % of customers purchased items from our seasonal menu, % purchased Fresh Juices and % purchased Shareables.
 We expect menu innovation to continue to provide incremental growth opportunities in the future.